 The project combined remote sensing based change detection, mapping, and spatial data analysis for permafrost landscapes, quantitative field studies, and modelling of thermokarst processes to quantify the size and vulnerability of deep permafrost soil carbon pools to rapid thaw and resulting impacts.
 The three research topics were:

 (2) Characterization of deep permafrost SOC stocks and carbon accumulation rates, and

 (3) Quantification of deep permafrost SOC pools and vulnerability assessment.

-We focus our field expeditions on different regions in Alaska (Arctic Coastal Plain, Yukon Kuskokwim-Delta) and Siberia (Lena Delta, Central Yakutia) that represent a variety of permafrost and environmental conditions.
-However, the scope of our project goes beyond these core study sites and will involve synthesis of data from other research projects and study sites that allow upscaling of results to regional to continental scales.
+We focused our field expeditions on different regions in Alaska (Arctic Coastal Plain, Yukon Kuskokwim-Delta) and Siberia (Lena Delta, Central Yakutia) that represent a variety of permafrost and environmental conditions.
+However, the scope of our project goes beyond these core study sites and is involving synthesis of data from other research projects and study sites that allow upscaling of results to regional to continental scales.

-The PETA-CARB project (2013-2018) is funded with a Starting Grant by the European Research Council (ERC) and is additionally supported by the Helmholtz Association with special funds for successful ERC grants.
-The Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research, in particular the Periglacial Research Unit in Potsdam, serves as host institution and provides scientific infrastructure, logistics, and administrative support.
+The PETA-CARB project (2013-2018) was funded with a Starting Grant by the European Research Council (ERC) and was additionally supported by the Helmholtz Association with special funds for successful ERC grants.
+The Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research, in particular the Periglacial Research Unit in Potsdam, served as host institution and provides scientific infrastructure, logistics, and administrative support.

 Dr. Sina Muster